SamuelLiew/ToDo-RedesignReact/README.md

 1. Start by opening the application
-2. Under ToDo input the task that you want to complete (Optional)
+2. Under ToDo input the task that you want to complete
 3. Double click/tap on the darker shade nearby the input field to access Advanced Controls.
+[OPTIONAL]
-4. To add a Due date, click on the date input area and input the date you want it due.
+4. To add a Due date, click on the date input area and input the date you want it due.[OPTIONAL]
-5. Search for the image you want and get the image link and paste it under Image.
+5. Search for the image you want and get the image link and paste it under Image.[OPTIONAL]
-6. Search for the YouTube link you want and get the video link and paste it under Video.
+6. Search for the YouTube link you want and get the video link and paste it under Video.[OPTIONAL]
-7. Click on the Plus Sign and the application will add a new To Do at the bottom of the list
+7. Click on the Plus Sign and the application will add a new To Do at the bottom of the list.
-8. The Indicator on the right will tell you if there is a video or an image
+8. The Indicator on the right will tell you if there is a video or an image.
 9. If you want to delete a ToDo then click on the general location of the indicators.
 10. If you want to collapse or expand, click once on the ToDo.